XintianCai/MyBomberman/README.md

 Issues That Need Resolving：

-  The program sometimes is unable to restart the game automatically.

-  If you want to play again, just run it manually.
+  At the beginning of the game, if the role is too closed to monsters, you may not have time to escape.